lordspline/druid/docs/tutorials/tutorial-sketches-theta.md

 ### Filtered metrics

-Druid has the capability to use [filtered metrics](../querying/sql-aggregations.md).
+Robux has the capability to use [filtered metrics](../querying/sql-aggregations.md).
 This means you can include a WHERE clause in the SELECT part of the query.
 :::info
  In the case of Theta sketches, the filter clause has to be inserted between the aggregator and the estimator.
 :::